jziub/knn/README.md

 This will produce a file called `scaling-k-means.pdf` that describes the basic clustering algorithm used here.
 The idea is to do a self-adapting single-pass clustering algorithm to get a rough clustering of the data with lots and lots of clusters.
 The guarantee here is that the clusters that result will be a decent surrogate for the distribution of the original data.
-Then these clusters can themselves be clustered in memory to get a high quality clustering of the original data.
+These clusters can then themselves be clustered in memory to get a high quality clustering of the original data.
 Since we don't really care directly about the output of the single-pass clustering, we have latitude in the single-pass algorithm that would not normally be available.